 - Please try to attend summer practice sessions.
 These are organized by section leaders throughout the summer and are the perfect opportunity for you to practice and be ahead of the curve when we come back in August.
 They are typically followed by a social activity that allows everyone to get to know each other.
-Specific information for each instrument will come out via TROJAN BAND BLAST and the student Facebook page.
+Specific information for each instrument will come out via the TROJAN BAND BLAST and the section group in the BAND app.

 Director of Bands

 - Cheryl Lee – Head Director (woodwinds) email@example.com